influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactRepositoryRefStatus.md

 withKeyFormat(keyFormat)
 ```

-KeyFormat is defines the format of how to store keys.
-Can reference workflow variables
+"KeyFormat is defines the format of how to store keys.
+Can reference workflow variables"

 ## obj artifactRepository.gcs.serviceAccountKeySecret

-SecretKeySelector selects a key of a Secret.
+"SecretKeySelector selects a key of a Secret."

 ### fn artifactRepository.gcs.serviceAccountKeySecret.withKey